mikedelgaudio/tipsy/README.md

 ### Currently: v0.2.0-beta

+- [ ] Create default copy / paste functionality if no WebShare API
-- [ ] Add modal to share on iOS WebShare API or fallback to copy paste (share button should default to web)
+- [ ] Create ability to email the WebShare API info
 - [ ] Fix issue when resetting app and error classes or toast not clearing
-- [ ] Fix issue for dialog X icon skewed
+- [ ] Fix issue on mobile screens where edit mode is overflowing due to white-space

 ### Backlog